trcrsired/Portable-Cpp-Guideline/README.md

 4. It is very slow.
 Most of the implementation would make this call a DLL indirect call, even if you are doing a trivial task like this.
 I have seen on platforms like windows that using it would cause a performance downgrade of 100x.
 5. It is not constexpr nor noexcept.
 This API is BAD.
 6. It is not generic and it only works for char.
 It does not work for char16_t for example.
+7. The header is not freestanding.
+You cannot use them.
 ```cpp
 char ch{};
 if(isupper(ch))//BAD